slackapi/deno-slack-api/docs/triggers/trigger-filters.md

 ```

 ### Nested Logical Operators
-A Trigger filter can make use of nested logical operators and statements for more complicated conditional evaluations
+A Trigger filter can make use of nested logical operators and statements for more complicated conditional evaluations.
 ```ts
 {
     version: 1,